-- 4.10 The risk in not using consultants is that the Council would have to recruit a more substantial and specialised workforce at a greater expense.
-There are specialised roles that attract a premium rate in the market; these rates would fall outside our current pay and grading structure.
-Another risk of not using consultants is that the Council would have to make the decision not to undertake certain schemes and projects in the future. - 4.11 The risk in not using agency workers would be similar to that of not using consultants.
+- 4.8 The risk in not using consultants is that the Council would have to recruit a more substantial and specialised workforce at a greater expense, or alternatively would have to make the decision not to undertake certain schemes and projects in the future. - 4.9 The risk in not using agency workers would be similar to that of not using consultants.
 The Council could decide not to employee agency workers, but this would mean that many services (including statutory services) would not function.
-This would make the Council negligent in its duties to the community.
+This would make the Council negligent in its duties to the people of Derby.
 The other alternative is that the Council employs more staff to cover those areas where agency costs/usage is highest.
 This would potentially be more expensive for the Council to carry out, not only in terms of the recruitment process but also in additional costs for directly employed staff (i.e. National Insurance and pension contribution, as well as sickness and holiday benefits).